leunardo/leunardo.github.io/about.md

 I am a guy who develops software in Brazil, more precisely in metropolitan region of Porto Alegre in Rio Grande do Sul.

-Currently doing an internship in CWI Software, as a C# Developer, working on Equinix's projects.
+Currently doing an internship in CWI Software, as a C# Developer, working on Svhlumberger's projects.

 In the weekends I like to stay at home with my girlfriend or friends, do some cool stuff and enjoy the little things in life :p